-Community centers and recreation facilities operated by the City of Santa Fe include the Genoveva Chavez Community Center (GCCC), Fort Marcy and Salvador Perez Recreation Complexes (including pools), and the Bicentennial Pool.
+Recreation centers operated by the City of Santa Fe include the Genoveva Chavez Community Center (GCCC), Fort Marcy and Salvador Perez Recreation Complexes (including pools), and the Bicentennial Pool.
 Other recreation facilities include tennis courts, ball diamonds and rectangular fields.
 While some of these facilities can be used for different activities, many are single or narrow purpose.
 Active recreation facilities are typically more costly to develop and operate over time.
 Community decisions about the provision of these facilities generally take into consideration the extent of the user base, life cycle management costs, and existence of similar facilities in or near the community.

-Some specialized recreation facilities, such as the Marty Sanchez Links de Santa Fe Golf Course, skate parks and dog parks are suited only for specific uses.
+Some specialized recreation facilities, such as the Marty Sanchez Links de Santa Fe Golf Course, skate parks, and dog parks are suited for specific uses.
 While these facilities can garner visibility and community support, they may serve only a narrow slice of the community and can be the most costly facilities to maintain and operate over time.
-City parks and recreation departments typically conduct thorough needs assessments before committing to the development and ongoing maintenance of specialized facilities, carefully vetting plans with the community, advisory boards and governing bodies.
+In Santa Fe, fees help cover the costs of operations, although the revenue capture is not 100% of the cost.